BradleyNeild/CanLookup-Docker/README.md

    docker-compose up --build -d
    ```

-   The `-d` flag is for running the containers in detached mode.
+   The `-d` flag runs the containers in detached mode.

 4. **Database Migrations**